-All of this opportunity, were a printer to grasp at it, requires careful decision making, not least in the choice of technology that can make the opportunity a reality.
+All of this opportunity was a printer to grasp at it, requires careful decision making, not least in the choice of technology that can make the opportunity a reality.
 There are a great many manufacturers selling excellent digital printing systems in all of the above fields, and Ricoh is now applying in earnest its 40 years of research in inkjet technology, its commitment to working in partnership with printers, and its service excellence, to the sign and display market.

-At Sign & Digital UK in 2019, Ricoh will for the first time exhibit a full portfolio of wide format printing systems, including new UV flatbed, latex and DTG systems.
+At Sign & Digital UK in 2019, Ricoh will for the first time exhibit a full portfolio of wide-format printing systems, including new UV flatbed, latex and DTG systems.

 Helping Italian design and print specialist Beepag move into new markets